Darrion Caldwell: 2006-07

 As a true freshman, he compiled 20 wins and 6 losses and was named ACC Wrestler of the year and Rookie of the year, as he won the Conference championship and posted an undefeated 9–0 record against ACC competition.
 Entering the NCAA championships unseeded, he opened up with a fall over the ninth seed and a forfeit over the eight seed, but was subsequently downed by the undefeated top-seed and ultimately eliminated by eventual NCAA champion J. Jaggers, missing All-American status.

 2007-08

 As a sophomore, he compiled 36 wins and 5 losses and also won the Cliff Keen Las Vegas Invitational during regular season.
 Post-season, he won his second straight ACC championship and made it to the semifinals of the NCAA's with a notable win over former NCAA champion Dustin Schlatter.
 However, he was defeated at the semifinals by the reigning Junior World Champion later turned MMA fighter Bubba Jenkins and by Josh Churella at the consolation semifinals.
 He ended up placing fifth after winning one more match.
+For that year's performance, he received the 2008 Wade Schalles Award for best collegiate pinner.